Right of Way Dedication Check List

 - The area being dedicated comes off the property tax rolls.

-- The liability for the property being dedicated shifts to the City.
+- Generally the liability of the property being dedicated shifts to the City.

-- The owner may find out what the property being dedicated is worth and possiblytake it off his federal income taxes as a dedication to the City.
-(Please note you must confirm this with the IRS or your tax person).
+- The owner may find out what the property being dedicated is worth and possibly take it off his/hers federal income taxes as a dedication to the City.
+(Please note you must confirm this with the IRS or your tax professional).

 - The area being dedicated is unusable for building and setbacks are always measured from the base building line.